flowless24/Volleyball-Legends-Auto-Rejoin-Macro-Afk-Server/README.md

 Click Interval (s)

 Sets how often (in seconds) the macro will move the mouse and click to prevent you from being kicked for idleness.
-(Recommended: 300 for 5 minutes).
+(Recommended: 10 seconds).

 Screenshot Loop (s)

 Sets how often (in seconds) the macro sends a screenshot of your game to Discord while running.
+(Recommended: 120 seconds).

 Scheduler